 .

-is used to load the renamed column names to the data frame.
-When you use %>% operator, the functions we use after this will be applied to the data frame to the left of the operator.
+The %>% operator is used to load renamed column names into a data frame.
+When using the %>% operator, the functions that come after it will be applied to the data frame on its left side.

 # Load library